coxato/recipes_app_backend/README.md

 nodejs app

+### Required software
+You need following software installed on your pc
+- Node.js (version 16 or higher)
+- MySql server
+- Xampp (optional) for importing .sql file

 ## Before run
-install the database (recipes_app.sql) and run this command on folder root `npm install`
+install the database `recipes_app.sql` and run this command on folder root

+`npm install`

 ### How to run